-As part of his community ministry within Suttonfx, Jeff Richards has been offering pastoral support to the residents of Tennyson Grange (formerly known as Gracewell of Sutton).
-The regular pastoral care, that has continued during the pandemic, has allowed a worshipping fellowship of over 20 members to develop amongst the residents.
+As part of his community ministry within SUTTONfx, Jeff Richards has been offering pastoral support to the residents of Tennyson Grange (formerly known as Gracewell of Sutton) within the parish of St Barnabas, Sutton.
+The regular pastoral care continued during the pandemic and beyond, and has allowed a worshipping fellowship of over 20 members to develop amongst the residents.
 SUTTONfx is a member of the Dementia Action Alliance group within Sutton.

 The order of service follows the guidance from Sage and Age UK around Dementia Friendly services.
 We have between 12 and 20 people for each service.

-You can download the orders of service here:
+You can download the examples of orders of service here:

-The service is held in either the garden (in fine weather during summer) or in one of the lounges within the home there is a screen between the minister and the residents.
+The service is held in either the garden (in fine weather during summer) or in one of the lounges within the home.

 The importance of Dementia Friendly worship